Olivettia/Csharp_projects/doc/en/async/features.md

 * type: instance

 Result of the asynchronous operation.
-It should be undefin
+It should be undefined before go is called.
+It should be the result of the last executed function in the queue after go is called.

+### Async.chain().state

+* type: instance

+State of the asynchronous operation.
+It should be "waiting" before go is called.
+It should be "chain running" after go is called.
+It should b